 A fan is installed on the exterior wall or in the garage attic area.
 One side of the fan is connected to a suction pipe installed in the sump pump cover or through the floor depending on the system which is being used.
 The exterior side of the fan is connected to an exhaust pipe which extends to above the roof line.

-Sealing the sump pump cover and installing the suction pipe from the fan reduces the radon gas under the basement floor by using the drain tile.
+Sump depressurization system is sealing the sump pump cover and installing the suction pipe from the fan which reduces the radon gas under the basement floor by using the drain tile.

-When a sump Pump is not available or there is no drain tile the radon mitigation system is installed by drilling a hole in the basement floor to draw the gases out from under the floor.
+ASD is an Active Soil Depressurization System which is used when a sump Pump is not available or there is no drain tile.
+The radon mitigation system is installed by drilling a hole in the basement floor to draw the gases out from under the floor.
 Sometime two holes will be needed because the soil conditions under the basement floor are to compacted.
 Radon testing is completed following the radon mitigation installation to insure the levels are below EPA guide line of 4 pCi/l.